-The Ronettes icon Ronnie Spector has died
+Ronnie Spector has died, aged 78

 Ronnie Spector, the leader of The Ronettes, has died at the age of 78, her family has confirmed in a statement.

-The ‘60s girl group icon died on January 12 “after a brief battle with cancer”, the statement – which was posted to her official website – read.
+She died on January 12 “after a brief battle with cancer”, the statement – which was posted to her official website – read.

 “She was with family and in the arms of her husband, Jonathan,” Spector’s family wrote.
 “Ronnie lived her life with a twinkle in her eye, a spunky attitude, a wicked sense of humour and a smile on her face.
 She was filled with love and gratitude.
 Her joyful sound, playful nature and magical presence will live on in all who knew, heard or saw her.